YevKo/webshop/README.md

 this implementation is an MVP product, new features will be added.

 - Payments have not been integrated
-- No SEO improvements done since the site is non-discoverable for google yet
+- No SEO improvements done since wasn't a priority
 - Not all accessibility concerns are handled
--